-On the face of it, tyres all look the same: black and round with a hole in.
+On the face of it, cheap tyres look the same as expensive ones: black and round with a hole in.
 But cost can differ dramatically between brands you might have heard of, such as Continental and Michelin, and those whose names mean nothing to you.
 Equally, performance between tyres can vary greatly too.
 Here’s why you should consider choosing the more expensive tyre.

 Tyres are all about compromise